MozillaFoundation/foundation.mozilla.org/README.md

+# foundation.mozilla.org

+The Mozilla Foundation site, now live at mozillafoundation.org (repo name predates the domain change).
+For local dev setup (Docker, invoke commands), see [foundation_cms/legacy_apps/README.md](foundation_cms/legacy_apps/README.md) — despite the folder name, it covers setup for the whole project, not just the legacy code.

 ## Environment Variables

 Environment variables are loaded from a `.env` file in the project root (gitignored) for local development, and must be set in [Heroku config vars](https://devcenter.heroku.com/articles/config-vars) for staging and production.
 See `foundation_cms/settings/base.py` for the full list with defaults.